MEMBER

 Associate Professor.
 Department of Immunology, Graduate School of Medicine, Kyoto University, Kyoto, Japan

-Major achievements include the identification of CXCL13-producing CD4+ T cells in rheumatoid arthritis synovium, which population is now established as peripheral helper T (Tph) cells that are involved in a variety of diseases.
-I continue to conduct basic human immunology research using human specimens, including rheumatoid arthritis.
+Major achievements include the identification of CXCL13-producing CD4+ T cells in rheumatoid arthritis synovium, which population is now established as peripheral helper T (Tph)cells that are involved in a variety of diseases.
+I would like to challenge to elucidate various human pathologies by actively adopting new technologies.
+I am healed and inspirated by the seasonal nature of the Kamogawa River on my way towork.

 Yoshitaka Honda M.D., Ph.D.